-Most homeowners want a lush attractive lawn, but for lawns to look their best, they need a little help.
+Most homeowners want a lush attractive lawn.
+For lawns to look their best, they need a little help and attention.
 Like all living organisms grass needs nutrients to survive and thrive.
-Your soil will naturally provide some of the nutrients required, but most soils will not be able to provide the correct level of all of the required nutrients, that is when Fertilisation is necessary.
+Your soil will naturally provide some of the nutrients required, but most soils will not be able to provide the correct level of all of the required nutrients.
+That is why a Lawn Fertilisation is necessary.

-Lawnscience provides fertiliser applications for lawns throughout the year as part of its annual treatments cycle.
+Lawnscience provides lawn fertilisation applications for lawns throughout the year as part of its annual treatments cycle.
 You can book an annual plan tailored to your needs and budget or a “one off” application.
-If you would like help and advice please contact us and one of our skilled professionals will be pleased to help you with your selection.

 To arrange a free assessment of your lawn fertilisation needs, please contact us and we will arrange a no obligation assessment, or read on to learn more about fertilisation and your lawn.

-The lawns we desire are “monocultures” which have been created to suppress species that we consider undesirable, such as weeds.
-These monocultures are not natural environments for grass, therefore we need to assist the grass by supplying nutrients.
+Lawns we desire are “monocultures”.
+They are created to suppress species considered undesirable, such as weeds.
+Monocultures are not natural environments for grass, therefore we need to assist the grass by supplying nutrients.

-Fertilisers are added to the soil in order to supplement naturally occurring nutrients and elements which are required to promote the healthy growth of the grass plant.
+Fertilisers are added to soil, so they supplement naturally occurring nutrients and elements required to promote the healthy growth of the grass plant.

 There are two main types of Lawn Fertiliser:

-Manufactured or Inorganic Fertiliser, where the nutrients are synthesised or manufactured.
-These fertilisers are normally more concentrated and provide quicker results.
+Manufactured or Inorganic Fertilisers contain synthesised or manufactured nutrients.
+They are more often concentrated and provide quicker results.

-There are also Organic Fertilisers which are created from animal sources or plant nutrients.
-Organic Fertilisers tend to be slower acting as the organic inputs have to be broken down by organisms within the soil before the nutrients are available to the grass plant.
+Organic Fertilisers are created from animal sources or plant nutrients.
+A slow acting fertiliser due to the organic inputs that are broken down by organisms within the soil, before the nutrients are available to the grass plant.

-The nutrients provided by Fertilsers can be divided into macro and micro nutrients.
-Both macro and micro nutrients are important for the health of the grass plant, the only difference is the amount of the nutrient which is required by the grass plant.
-Macro nutrients are found in plants in concentrations of above 1000 parts per million, where Micro nutrients are found in concentrations of 100 parts per million or less.
+Nutrients are divided into macro and micro nutrients.
+Both of these are important for the health of the grass plant.
+Macro nutrients found in plants have a concentration of above 1000 parts per million.
+Micro nutrients have a concentration of 100 parts per million or less.

 The main three macro nutrients are, Nitrogen (N), Phosphorous (P) and Potassium (K).
 Lawn Fertilisers will normally have a label indicating the percentage of these three elements, i.e. 22-5-8 which equates to 22% Nitrogen, 5% Phosphorous and 8% Potassium.
 The rest of the ingredients are fillers and anti-caking additives.

 Nitrogen is an essential element for all living organisms.
-It is readily available in the atmosphere, 80% of the air is Nitrogen gas, but it is in limited supply in the soil.
-Within the soil it is only available for grass roots to utilise after it has been converted into a nitrate or ammonium form.
+It is readily available in the atmosphere, 80% of the air is Nitrogen gas.
+Grass roots utilise this once converted into a nitrate or ammonium.

-It is the element used in the greatest quantity by the grass plant and is a component of many of the biochemical processes which take place within the plant.
-One of its main uses is the production of Chlorophyll, which gives grass it’s green colour.
+Nitrogen is a component of many of the biochemical processes which take place within the plant.
+One of its main uses is the production of Chlorophyll, which gives grass its green colour.
 It also plays a key role in photosynthesis, the process where the grass plant converts light energy from the sun into chemical energy stored in carbohydrates.
 Nitrogen is also active in the production of amino acids and proteins.

-Grass needs Nitrogen in the largest quantity during it’s growth peak in Spring.
-During this time of the year the plant is actively growing and the photosynthesis process is working full steam to produce the carbohydrates required to drive this growth.
+Grass needs Nitrogen in the largest quantity during its growth peak in Spring.
+This is because during this time of the year the plant is actively growing.
+The process of Photosynthesis is working full steam producing the carbohydrates required to drive growth.

-It is important that Nitrogen is applied to grass at the correct rate for the time of year, too little and the grass leaf will start to yellow, indicating chlorosis, a lack of chlorophyll.
-Too much and the plant will produce an excessive amount of above ground tissue, with weak cell walls, at the expense of root development.
+A great lawn care company will only apply Nitrogen to grass in the correct quantity for the time of year.
+Too much and the grass leaf turns yellow.
+This indicates chlorosis, which is a lack of chlorophyll.
+Too much and the plant will produce excessive amounts of above ground tissue at the expense of root development.

 Present within every living cell in the grass plant, Phosphorous plays a key role in many of the plant compounds that are essential for growth.
-It’s main function within the plant is the storage and transfer of energy.
-If the grass plant has insufficient Phosphorus it’s normal growth and development will be restricted.
-Development of the root system will also be adversely affected as will seed production.
+Its main function within the plant is the storage and transfer of energy.
+Insufficient Phosphorus restricts the normal growth and development of grass plants.
+The development of the root system adversely affects the seed production.

 Grass requires relevantly high levels of Potassium, second only to Nitrogen.
-It plays an important role in the growth and development of the plant, helping the grass plant to develop thick cell walls making it more resistant to excessive heat and cold.
-Its presence, in high levels, helps to increase the plants resistance to fungal diseases such as Red Thread and Fusarium.
+It plays an important role in the growth and development of the plant.
+It helps the grass plant to develop thick cell walls making it more resistant to excessive heat and cold.
+High levels of Potassium help increase your grass plants resistance to fungal diseases such as Red Thread and Fusarium.